verilator/verilator/docs/guide/exe_verilator.rst

        touch foo.v ; verilator -E --dump-defines foo.v

+.. option:: --dump-graph

+   Rarely needed.
+Enable dumping V3Graph .dot debug files with dumping level 3.
+Before Verilator 4.228, :vlopt:`--dump-tree` used to include this option.

 .. option:: --dump-tree

    Rarely needed.
-Enable writing .tree debug files with dumping level 3, which dumps the standard critical stages.
+Enable dumping Ast .tree debug files with dumping level 3, which dumps the standard critical stages.
 For details on the format see the Verilator Internals manual.  :vlopt:`--dump-tree` is enabled automatically with :vlopt:`--debug`, so :vlopt:`--debug --no-dump-tree
    <--dump-tree>` may be useful if the dump files are large and not
    desired.

-.. option:: --dump-treei <level>

-.. option:: --dump-treei-<srcfile> <level>

-   Rarely needed - for developer use.
-Set internal tree dumping level globally to a specific dumping level or set the specified Verilator source file to the specified tree dumping level (e.g.
-   :vlopt:`--dump-treei-V3Order 9 <--dump-treei>`).
-Level 0 disables dumps
-   and is equivalent to :vlopt:`--no-dump-tree <--dump-tree>`.
-Level 9 enables dumping of every stage.

 .. option:: --dump-tree-addrids